 Low Visitor Count

 The most obvious sign of a problem in web design is traffic.
 If the number of visitors coming to your site has dropped sharply, something is amiss.
-Most likely, an SEO problem has arisen, moving the site down in the SERP.
-If people are bouncing from your page as a result of poor graphics or poor mobile design, a site will cannonball on the SERP, dropping traffic.
+Most likely, an SEO problem has arisen, moving the site down in the SERPs.
+If people are bouncing from your page as a result of poor graphics or poor mobile design, a site will cannonball on the SERPs, dropping traffic.
 A dip in the number of visitors is a huge red flag that you need to spend time investigating your site design.

 57% of internet users say they won’t recommend a business with a poorly designed website on mobile.
 Nowadays, consumers can purchase anything at any time.
 While this is good for your business, it needs to be monitored in terms of design.
 Modern websites must be responsive, providing an optimal user experience on all different types of devices.